 OUR WORK

-Laughing at My Nightmare is committed to empowering the disability community by providing adaptive equipment and college scholarships, especially to individuals from low-income households.
-Our comprehensive programs aim to enhance comfort, foster independence, and ensure that everyone can live with dignity and autonomy.
+Laughing At My Nightmare is committed to empowering the disability community by providing adaptive equipment, college scholarships, and emergency financial relief, especially to individuals from low-income households.
+Our programs are designed to enhance comfort, foster independence, and ensure that everyone can live with dignity and autonomy.

-**Laughing At My Nightmare, Inc. is a 501(c)3 nonprofit and all donations are tax-deductible.**
+Laughing At My Nightmare, Inc. is a 501(c)(3) nonprofit organization, and all donations are tax deductible.

 NO MORE NIGHTMARES